NZSSRA

 • A Special General Meeting of NZSSRA has been called

-• The SGM will be held at 2pm on Friday 8 November 2024 by ZOOM – link to come
+• The SGM will be held at 2pm on Friday 8 November 2024 by Teams

 • The business of the SGM is policy in relation to preventing Year 14 students participating at Maadi